 After a few weeks of looking, she comes across an ethical fashion retailer in London.
 All of their garments are made in Europe and are cruelty-free.

-Jamie is ecstatic to find a retailer that has the same ethical values as her and goes on to order her high-quality jacket at full price and told all of her friends to consider shopping at this store.
+Jamie is ecstatic to find a retailer with the same ethical values as her and orders her high-quality jacket at full price and told all of her friends to consider shopping at this store.

 She feels good because she solved her wardrobe problem while dealing with the least amount of harm to others.